MoabDB/moabdb-py/docs/source/tutorial/quickstart.rst

    pip install moabdb

-Once installed, you can load the library in your Python code.
+Once installed, you can load the library in your Python code

 .. code-block:: python